andlin03/EasyGraph/README.md

 # EasyGraph
 EasyGraph is a PowerShell module that simplifies working with [Microsoft Graph](https://docs.microsoft.com/en-us/graph/) from PowerShell.
-The module manages authentication, paging and throttling.
+The module manages authentication, paging and throttling without having to fiddle with JSON requests and responses.

 ## Get Started!